-One of the most impressive aspects of studying with CEA is the enthusiasm with which the staff works to create a supportive, interactive, and engaging environment for students.
+One of the most impressive aspects of studying abroad in Prague with CEA is the enthusiasm with which the staff works to create a supportive, interactive, and engaging environment for students.
 Since I’m here in Prague, I’ll let you know about what they offer in this office!
 From iMove fitness days, to cultural activities around the cities, right down to friendly faces in the office, this organization displays a genuine interest in the lives and well being of its participants.
 Here are my top five-standout CEA services you should know about.

 Students on a hiking tour of Divoká Šárka.